- fatally (adv.)

 - fauna (n.)

-- 1771, collective name for animals of a certain region or time, from Late Latin Fauna, a Roman fertility goddess, wife, sister, or daughter (or some combination thereof) of Faunus (see faun).
+- 1771, "the total of the animal life of a certain region or time, from Late Latin Fauna, a rustic Roman fertility goddess who was wife, sister, or daughter (or some combination) of Faunus (see faun).

 Popularized by Linnaeus, who adopted it as a companion word to flora and used it in the title of his 1746 catalogue of the animals of Sweden, "Fauna Suecica."
-First used in English by naturalist Gilbert White.
+First used in English Gilbert White (1720-1793) the parson-naturalist.

 - faunal (adj.)

 - in various usages, from the gentle boy hero of Frances Hodgson Burnett's popular novel "Little Lord Fauntleroy" (1885).
-The family name is from mid-13c., literally "son of the king" (Anglo-French Le Enfant le Roy).
+The family name is recorded from mid-13c., literally "son of the king" (Anglo-French Le Enfant le Roy), from faunt, a Middle English variant of enfaunt (see infant).
+Middle English also had fauntekin "a little child" (late 14c.).

-- movement in painting associated with Henri Matisse, 1915, from French fauve, "wild beast" (12c., in Old French "fawn-colored horse, dark-colored thing, dull," from Frankish *falw-, from the Germanic root of fallow (adj.)).
-Coined by French art critic Louis Vauxcelles at Autumn Salon of 1905.
-It was a reaction against impressionism, featuring vivid use of colors.
-Related: Fauvism.
+- movement in painting associated with Henri Matisse, 1915, from French fauve, "wild beast," a term applied in contempt to these painters by French art critic Louis Vauxcelles at Autumn Salon of 1905.
+The movement was a reaction against impressionism, featuring vivid use of colors.
+French fauve (12c.) in Old French meant "fawn-colored horse, dark-colored thing, dull," and is from Frankish *falw- or some other Germanic source, cognate with German falb "dun, pale yellowish-brown" and English fallow "brownish-yellow."
+Related: Fauvism (1912).

 - faux (adj.)